MubasherKhan9170/MubasherKhan9170/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=MubasherKhan9170&label=Profile%20views&color=0e75b6&style=flat" alt="MubasherKhan9170" /> </p>

-- 🔭 I’m currently work as Android Developer and flutter freelancer
+- 🔭 I’m currently working as a Mobile Application Engineer

-- 🌱 I've 4+ years of **self learning and work**
+- 🌱 I've 4+ years of **self learning and professional work experience**

-- 🎯 I’m currently focusing on: **Jetpack compose, Kotlin Multiplatform and Canvas, ⭐️ star the projects if you like it 🤩.**
+- 🎯 I’m currently focusing on: **Jetpack compose, Kotlin Multiplatform and Product Management, ⭐️ star the projects if you like it 🤩.**

 - 📫 How to reach me **mubasher9170@gmail.com**